Konamiman/Z80dotNet/README.md

 * The H, C and P/V flags are not modified by the INI, INIR, IND, INDR, OUTI, OTIR, OUTD and OTDR instructions

 The processor class passes [the ZEXDOC test](https://github.com/KnightOS/z80e/blob/master/gpl/zexdoc.src) fully, and [the ZEXALL test](https://github.com/KnightOS/z80e/blob/master/gpl/zexall.src) fully except for the BIT instruction.
 You can try these tests yourself by running [the ZexallTest project](ZexallTest/Program.cs).

+Z80.NET implements support for 16 bit port numbers, but it must be manually enabled.
+See [the configuration documentation](Docs/Configuration.md#the-extended-ports-space) for the details.

 ## Resources